On Tuesday, Jackson Public Schools opened for business once again and welcomed in thousands of students for the first day of school.

 • August 2016: MDE downgraded the district‘s accreditation status to “probation,” meaning JPS did not comply with accreditation policies and was required to develop a corrective action plan (CAP) on a specific timeline.
 The Commission on School Accreditation also voted to approve a full audit of all JPS schools.

 • September 2016: Then superintendent Cedrick Gray told the public at a town hall meeting that the district is correcting issues on the CAP by refinancing debt, revamping its record-keeping process, ordering and replacing school buses and fire extinguishers, and working to create a closer relationship with Jackson and Hinds County law enforcement.

-• October 2016: Gray resigned as superintendent in the wake of an “F” accountability rating by the state and another possible downgrade in accountability ratings.
+• October 2016: It is announced at a board meeting that Gray resigned as superintendent in the wake of an “F” accountability rating by the state and another possible downgrade in accreditation status.

 • November 2016: The JPS Board of Trustees named former chief academic officer Freddrick Murray as interim superintendent, and announces they will form a search committee to find a permanent replacement.
 Later in the month, the State Board of Education rejected the district’s CAP because it was not specific enough in certain areas.

 • December 2016: The State Board of Education accepted a revised CAP, but state officials warned the district they appeared to lack urgency and were still at risk of takeover and losing their accreditation.